 Vt.
 LBR 4071-1.
 Violation of the Automatic Stay or Discharge Injunction.

-A party seeking the imposition of sanctions to punish a violation of the automatic stay or discharge injunction must (a) serve the party against whom sanctions are sought a notice of intent to seek sanctions at least 7 days before they file the motion for sanctions, (b) file and contemporaneously serve notice of the motion for sanctions, and (c) present sufficient evidence to warrant imposition of sanctions against that party.
+A party that asks the Court to impose sanctions to punish a party who violated the automatic stay or the discharge injunction must (a) serve the party against whom sanctions are sought a notice of intent to seek sanctions at least seven days before they file the motion for sanctions, (b) file and contemporaneously serve notice of the motion for sanctions, and (c) present sufficient evidence to warrant imposition of sanctions against that party.
 Ordinarily this relief will not be granted without an evidentiary hearing, however, if the Court determines, in its discretion, that the record contains sufficient information to warrant relief, the Court may grant the motion for sanctions without a hearing.

 PART V– COURTS AND CLERK